-Sometimes you just need a good aioli to take your sweet potato fries up a notch, elevate that sandwich, or drizzle on those fish tacos.
+Sometimes you just need a tasty little Sriracha Aioli to take your sweet potato fries up a notch, elevate that sandwich, or drizzle on those fish tacos.
 This Sriracha Aioli is easy to make and comes together in just a few minutes.
 It adds a bit of heat and also a slight lime tang to any dish!

 There are only a few things you'll need to bring this aioli together, and you likely have them in your fridge and pantry!